solana-labs/solana/book/src/staking-rewards.md

 ### Penalties

-As previously discussed, annual validator reward rates are to be specified as a function of total amount staked.
+As discussed in the [Economic Design](ed_overview.md) section, annual validator interest rates are to be specified as a function of total percentage of circulating supply that has been staked.
 The cluster rewards validators who are online and actively participating in the validation process throughout the entirety of their *validation period*.
 For validators that go offline/fail to validate transactions during this period, their annual reward is effectively reduced.